Enter your keyword

 Judge Daniel Thulare is a judge of the Western Cape High Court, Cape Town.

-Formerly the Chief Magistrate of Cape Town, Thulare completed his term as the president of the Judicial Officers Association of South Africa (Joasa) in July 2019, causing a stir during his address when he was critical of the concentration of decision-making power and representation over magistracy in the judiciary.
+Thulare holds a B Juris (1996), an LLB (1998), and an LLM (2002) from the University of South Africa.
+Thulare worked as a prosecutor and an attorney before being admitted as an advocate in 2002.
+He joined the magistracy in 1999 and served as a senior magistrate from 2005 until 2016 when he was appointed the Chief Magistrate in Cape Town.
+He completed his term as the president of the Judicial Officers Association of South Africa (JOASA) in July 2019, causing a stir during his address when he was critical of the concentration of decision-making power and representation over magistracy in the judiciary.

 Thulare has acted at the Gauteng Division of the High Court in 2014 and 2016, and in the Western Cape Division of the High Court in 2017 (one term), 2018 (the entire year) and 2019 (one term).

-When not writing judgments Thulare has found the time to write a religious book, Y 2 4 Jesus: Zion, Where Indigenous Knowledge Meets Christianity.
+When not writing judgments Judge Daniel Thulare found the time to write a religious book, Y 2 4 Jesus: Zion, Where Indigenous Knowledge Meets Christianity.

-His findings in the 2019 high court case, S v Madhinha, was eviscerated by another high court judgment, Mong v Director of Public Prosecutions and Another.
+His findings in the 2019 high court case, S v Madhinha, was eviscerated by another high court judgment, Mong v Director of Public Prosecutions.

 They say when two elephants clash, it is the grass that suffers.
 In the case of Chief Magistrate Daniel Thulare, the grass represents his career prospects.
 Thulare returns to the JSC for a third time seeking appointment as a judge in the Western Cape High Court.
 On the two previous occasions, in October 2019 and April 2021, both interviews ended in a fiery exchange between Thulare and the chairperson of the JSC, then Chief Justice Mogoeng.
 Needless to say, he was not appointed.